SchmidtDSE/afscgap/inst/paper.md

 This library only focuses on single threaded non-asynchoronous utilization and its viusalization recognizes that aggregation of hauls happens on a single latitude / longitude point due to dataset limitations which may cause some approximation in regional catch per unit effort as documented in the visualization's README [@readme].

 # Acknowledgements
 Thank you to Carl Boettiger and Fernando Perez for advice in the Python library.
 Also, thanks also to Maya Weltman-Fahs, Brookie Guzder-Williams, and Magali de Bruyn for advice on the visual analytics tool.
 This is a project of the The Eric and Wendy Schmidt Center for Data Science and the Environment at University of California Berkeley where Kevin Koy is Executive Director.
+Though the project lists full dependencies, authors wish to particularly thank runtime dependencies D3, ColorBrewer, Requests, and Papa Parse [@d3; @colorbrewer; @requests; @papa].

 # References